Wall Tie FAQs

 Here are a few of the most common queries our experts hear – but if you want to learn more about wall tie surveys, or wall tie replacement, there’s plenty of helpful information on these dedicated pages.

 If you have a specific query that you don’t feel has been answered on our website, please send us your question and we’ll reply, plus add it to this page to help others too!
-If you’d rather speak to a friendly and helpful team member please call us on Leeds 265 2752 York 566577 or Sheffield 224 5121
+If you’d rather speak to a friendly and helpful team member please call us.

-A: Almost all cavity walls have wall ties in them.
+Almost all cavity walls have wall ties in them.
 This is because the external skin of a cavity wall is very thin in relation to its height (the slenderness ratio).
 This means that under wind loads it could bulge or just fall over!
 The wall ties bridge the cavity, transferring the strength and rigidity of the inner load bearing leaf, to the thin outer leaf.
 Without these, a cavity wall is in danger of collapse.
-Bryan Hindle; our managing director, is one of the UK’s foremost experts on wall tie corrosion.
+Our technical director Bryan Hindle is one of the UK’s foremost experts on wall tie corrosion.
 He’s written a blog post called What are Wall Ties? please have a read if you have a few minutes.

 Here’s a video of a simple wall tie check using a boroscope.